GibranMena/cookiecutter-data-analysis-lite-fast/README.md

 |  ├─ figures                  # Generated graphics, maps, etc. to be used in reporting
 |  └─ tables                   # Generated pivot tables to analyze data
 |
+├─ setup.py                    # Import project as a python module
 ┴

 ```